ryunp/d2qol/readme.md

 ![Reducing shrines into vessel](media/d2qol_shrines.gif)

 ### Bugs & Feedback
-Tested under English version of Windows 7, 8, 10.
+Tested under English version of Windows XP, 7, 8, 10.
 If you leave an issue report please include OS version, error messages, config data, and specific changes before the error occurred.

 This was designed and tested under windowed 800x600 resolution and DDraw.
 Everything is based on user defined x,y locations, and the sequence of UI commands is nearly identical to human execution. *What can go wrong?™*